cahyosubroto/cahyosubroto.github.io/src/products/zilla/generated-asyncapi-specs.md

 # Generated AsyncAPI Specifications

-After defining data models and streams, Zillabase provides a generated HTTP AsyncAPI and Kafka AsyncAPI for accessing the Zillabase endpoints.
+Zillabase provides a generated HTTP AsyncAPI and Kafka AsyncAPI for accessing the Zillabase endpoints.
 This specification is different from the OpenAPI specification.

 ::: info
 Read [this article](https://www.asyncapi.com/docs/concepts) to learn more about AsyncAPI.